UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs16/lab02.md

 submit_cs_pnum: 812
 ---

+# This lab was designed to be done using pair-programming

+If you are completing this lab in the context of CCS CMPTGCS 1A, you are permitted to do it "solo".
+But you are encouraged to try out pair programming.
+We'll discuss this more in an upcoming lecture (if we haven't already.)

 # Pre-lab prep

 * Read this article on [git basic workflow](https://ucsb-cs56-pconrad.github.io/topics/git_basic_workflow/)

 * Remotely log into your account on the csil servers and try to complete Step 1a of the lab that walks you through doing some initial ONE-TIME git configurations in your CoE account on CSIL.

-*Read through the entire lab, and identify parts that seem unclear to you.
-You can let your mentor know about this at the beginning of the lab.
+* Read through the entire lab, and identify parts that seem unclear to you.

 # Goals for this lab